Alpengeist

-Alpengeist /ˈælpənˈgaɪst/ is an inverted roller coaster located at Busch Gardens Williamsburg in Williamsburg, Virginia.
+Alpengeist /ˈælpənˈgaɪst/ is an inverted roller coaster at Busch Gardens Williamsburg in Williamsburg, Virginia.
 Manufactured by Bolliger & Mabillard, Alpengeist has an Alpine mountain region theme and opened in 1997 as the tallest inverted coaster in the world.
-The name "Alpengeist" is German for "Ghost of the Alps" or "Alpine Spirit", and the ride is themed to a runaway ski lift.
-It has the records for the tallest complete circuit inverted coaster in the world, tallest inverted roller coaster in the United States, and the longest complete circuit coaster drop in the world.
+The name "Alpengeist" is German for "Alpine Ghost" and the ride is themed to a runaway ski lift.
+It holds the records for the tallest complete-circuit inverted coaster in the world, tallest inverted roller coaster in the United States, and the longest inverted-complete-circuit coaster drop in the world.

 History

 On August 30, 1996, Busch Gardens Williamsburg announced the addition of Alpengeist for the 1997 season.
-It would break the record for height and speed among inverted roller coasters, and it would feature the tallest vertical loop on an inverted coaster.
-The ride would be the park's second new roller coaster in two years after Wild Maus.
-It would be built in the deepest ravine, with much of it hidden by trees.
-Park experts had worked on state-of-the-art devices to keep the noise lower, including switching from nylon wheels to quieter polyurethane wheels and pointing the major drop away from residential neighborhoods in Kingsmill.
+It would break the height and speed records among inverted roller coasters and feature the tallest vertical loop on an inverted coaster.
+The ride would be the park's second new roller coaster in two years after Izzy (later renamed Wild Maus).
+To reduce noise, the coaster would use polyurethane wheels instead of nylon, and the drop would be angled away from houses in Kingsmill.
+Part of the coaster would also be constructed in a ravine.

 Construction of Alpengeist began two months before the announcement in June 1996.
-The coaster would be made out of 106 track pieces, with seven for the lift hill, ten for the station and 89 for the rest of the layout.
+The coaster would be made out of 106 track pieces, with 7 for the lift hill, 10 for the station, and 89 for the rest of the layout.

 Alpengeist officially opened on March 22, 1997.
 It held the record for tallest inverted coaster until the opening of Cedar Point's Wicked Twister in 2002.
 However, Alpengeist remained the world's tallest among complete-circuit inverted coasters.
 In 2021, it was surpassed again by Legendary Twin Dragon, an inverted shuttle coaster in China.
 Wicked Twister closed at the end of the 2021 season making Alpengeist the tallest inverted coaster in North America.
-Additionally, Alpengeist would hold the record for being the fastest inverted coaster until Volcano: The Blast Coaster at the nearby Kings Dominion surpassed it in 1998.
+Additionally, Alpengeist would hold the record for being the fastest inverted coaster until Volcano: The Blast Coaster at nearby Kings Dominion surpassed it in 1998.

 In 2022, Alpengeist was repainted with light blue supports.